amarmaduke/ankideckffs/README.md

 However, every imported card has an `ffsi:owned` tag.
 If you wish to take a given note for yourself yet still use the importer for other notes, then remove this tag.
-The importer can still find the card and note if it remains in the deck, but will never delete notes that it does not claim to own.
+The importer can still find the card and note if it remains in the deck (and thus potentially change it), but it will never delete notes that it does not claim to own.
 There are two other tags that will be of use as well: `ffsi:added` and `ffsi:changed`.
 These tags are set at import-time to brand new notes or notes were either the model or the field data has changed.
 These offer a quick way to preview all of the changes you've made and correct mistakes.